mtumilowicz/java11-lambda-needs-final-or-effectively-final-local-variables/README.md

 # project description
 As you may see from the code below:
-* you can modify instance variables
+* you can modify instance variables in lambda
-* you cannot modify local variables
+* you cannot modify local variables in lambda

 ```
 class Restriction {